- 1What Is Sertraline Used For?

 It is used for severe cases of premenstrual syndrome and premenstrual dysphoric disorder.

-The onset of action begins after seven days.
+While it typically takes 4 to 6 weeks to work completely, some individuals may begin to feel better as early as 1 to 2 weeks.
 Some people require a prolonged duration for the drug to show its effects.
 The time required for Sertraline to start its action varies from patient to patient.
 The dosage needs to be changed based on the patient’s response to the medicine after seven days.

 This drug is known to be addictive in some patients.
 Generally, all antidepressants are known to be habit-forming.

 The dosage of Sertraline will be decided by your doctor based on your age, weight, and other medical conditions.
-You will be first started on a low dosage, and depending on how your body reacts, the dosage will be modified.
-Sertraline is available from 10 mg up to 200 mg strength.
+You will first be started on a low dosage, and depending on how your body reacts, the dosage will be modified.
+Sertraline is available from 10 mg to 200 mg strength.

 Sertraline dosage for adults: